wassap-media/hrms/README.md

 Frappe HR has everything you need to drive excellence within the company.
 It's a complete HRMS solution with over 13 different modules right from Employee Management, Onboarding, Leaves, to Payroll, Taxation, and more!

 ## Motivation
 When Frappe team started growing in terms of size, we needed an open-source HR and Payroll software.
-We didn't find any "true" open-source out there and so decided to build one ourselves.
+We didn't find any "true" open-source HR software out there and so decided to build one ourselves.
 Initially, it was a set of modules within ERPNext but version 14 onwards, as the modules became more mature, Frappe HR was created as a separate product.

 ## Key Features

-- **Employee Lifecycle**: From onboarding employees, managing promotions and transfers, all the way to documenating feedback with exit interviews, make life easier for employees throughout their life cycle.
+- **Employee Lifecycle**: From onboarding employees, managing promotions and transfers, all the way to documenting feedback with exit interviews, make life easier for employees throughout their life cycle.
 - **Leave and Attendance**: Configure leave policies, pull regional holidays with a click, check-in and check-out with geolocation capturing, track leave balances and attendance with reports.
-- **Expense Claims and Advances**: Manage employee advances, claim expenses, configure multi-level approval workflows all this with seamless integration with ERPNext accounting.
+- **Expense Claims and Advances**: Manage employee advances, claim expenses, configure multi-level approval workflows, all this with seamless integration with ERPNext accounting.
 - **Performance Management**: Track goals, align goals with key result areas (KRAs), enable employees to evaluate themselves, make managing appraisal cycles easy.
 - **Payroll & Taxation**: Create salary structures, configure income tax slabs, run standard payroll, accomodate additional salaries and off cycle payments, view income breakup on salary slips and so much more.
 - **Frappe HR Mobile App**: Apply for and approve leaves on the go, check-in and check-out, access employee profile right from the mobile app.